PharrellWANG/docs-for-fast-depth-coding-using-deep-learning/edge-strength-analysis.rst

 We encouraging the readers to check the python codes provided below for downloading to understand the algorithm used by us.
-(The python codes for the algorithm is easy to understand!)
+(The python codes for the algorithm is short and easy to understand!)

 Edge analysis algorithm implemented in python is provided for downloading.